 The 16th century stone architecture hosted Garuda, the mount of Lord Vishnu—but the sculpture is nowhere to be seen today.
-The chariot rests on a granite base, about 1 feet above the ground with life-size wheels and axle carved out of rock to perfection.
+The chariot rests on a granite base, about 1 foot above the ground with life-size wheels and axle carved out of the rock to perfection.

 Architectural structures have innumerable stories depicted on its walls—the chariot temple and other structures in the Vitthalla temple compound have scenes of war engraved on their walls.

-The stone elephants sculptures in the front of the temple that seemed to be pulling the chariot were built to replace broken horse sculptures that stood there before—their remains can still be seen.
+The stone elephant sculptures in the front of the temple that seemed to be pulling the chariot were built to replace broken horse sculptures that stood there before—their remains can still be seen.

 There is a stone ladder in between them, which was used by the temple priests to reach the sanctum for offering prayers to the Garuda.

-It is believed by the people of Hampi that if the chariot moves from its place the world will come to an end.
+It is believed by the people of Hampi that if the chariot is moved from its place, the world will come to an end.
 We can just hope that the stone structure stands remains intact and static as a remnant of the ancient Hampi.